What are Real Time Messaging Apps?

 Messages themselves are packaged using common formats like JSON.

-Rapid and resilient messaging with publish/subscribe
+Fast and resilient messaging with publish/subscribe

 Real-time messaging on the web typically involves a system in which data is streamed or pushed to users, applications, or devices with a low-latency, real-time delivery mechanism.
 PubNub, for example, implements a publish/subscribe (pub/sub) paradigm.

 In pub/sub systems, data is published over a channel in the form of messages.
-Any device subscribed to that same channel will rapidly receive those messages as they’re published.
+Any connected device subscribed to that same channel will rapidly receive those messages as they’re published.

-Package data for easy consumption with JSON
+Package message data for easy consumption with JSON

 Structuring and using real-time messages across systems, servers, devices, and platforms